 Deviation Deviations are defined as not completing all inspection procedure requirements as defined in the individual inspection procedure or not completing the inspection procedure within the required frequency as defined in Appendix A or B of this IMC.

-Very Low Safety Significance Issue Resolution Process (VLSSIR Process) used to discontinue inspection of an issue involving an unresolved licensing basis question in which (1) the resolution of the issue would require considerable staff effort; and
+Very Low Safety Significance Issue Resolution Process (VLSSIR Process) A process used to discontinue inspection of an issue involving an unresolved licensing basis question in which (1) the resolution of the issue would require considerable staff effort; and (2) the agency has chosen to not expend further effort to resolve the question because the issue would be no greater than green under the ROP or severity level (SL) IV under the traditional enforcement process if it were determined to be a violation.

 2690-04 RESPONSIBILITIES AND AUTHORITIES